mrich316/Open311.GeoReportApi/README.md

 > page at the Twitpic URL for the image given the conventions of Twitpic.com.
 > This could also be a URL to a media RSS feed where the clients can parse for media
 > in a more structured way.

-## Future developments

-We will try to create a reusable (and documented) library that can be embedded in any OWIN application.
-This should simplify distribution and adoption by the community.

 ## Contributing